murtuzaalisurti/better/README.md

 Glob patterns are resolved using [micromatch](https://github.com/micromatch/micromatch).
 Check out their documentation for more info.

+### 8. `max-retries` (Optional)

+The maximum number of retries the action will perform on failure while generating suggestions from the AI model.
+Specify `0` to skip retries (see things to note below to know why this is important).
+The default value is `3` if you don't specify.

 ---

 ## Things To Note

 - The more the pull request changes are in number, higher will be the tokens sent to the AI model and once you reach the token limit either for the model or for the API (rate limiting), the action will throw an error.
 So, make sure to upgrade your model or the token limit if you encounter an issue which states *too many tokens* or *token limit reached*.
 Visit respective platform's API documentation for more details.
 - The [system prompt](https://github.com/murtuzaalisurti/better/blob/main/utils/constants.js#L10) is common across all supported AI models.
+- The max retries option (new in v3) will make a call to the model at least 3 times if you don't specify the `max-retries` option in your workflow file.
+This will increase the consumption of tokens, so if you don't want to retry on failure, set the `max-retries` option to `0`.

 > Made with ❤️ by [@murtuzaalisurti](https://github.com/murtuzaalisurti).
 Learn more at [https://syntackle.com/blog/ai-powered-code-review-tool-better/](https://syntackle.com/blog/ai-powered-code-review-tool-better/).